niamhon/MD-Practical/README.md

 The system we will look at is an electrolyte solution of NaCl in water in contact with graphene.
 This is an interesting interfacial system with technological relevance for example in desalination membranes.

-In the first part of this section we will setup a LAMMPS input file and then submit a simulation on CSD3.
+In the first part of this section we will setup a LAMMPS input file and then run a simulation on CSD3.

 ### Running simulation with LAMMPS